tidy-finance/website/docs/35_fama_french_replication.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 <!-- Replace correlation test and t test by regressions and interpret them (+ drop lmtest package?) -->
 <!-- Exercise: create typical table for portfolio sorts for each portfolio used in FF construction -->
 <!-- exercise: compute FF alphas for beta portfolios from chapter 32 -->

 # Replicating Fama & French factors

 The Fama and French three-factor model (see @Fama1993) is a cornerstone of asset pricing.
-On top of the market factor represented by the traditional CAPM beta, the model includes the factors size and value.
+On top of the market factor represented by the traditional CAPM beta, the model includes the size and value factors.
 We introduce both factors in the previous chapter, and their definition remains the same.
 Size is the SMB factor (small-minus-big) that is long small firms and short large firms.
 The value factor is HML (high-minus-low) and is long in high book-to-market firms and short the low book-to-market counterparts.
-In this Chapter we also want to show the main idea on how to replicate these significant factors.
+In this chapter, we also want to show the main idea of how to replicate these significant factors.

 The current chapter relies on this set of packages.